EOSIO/eosio-explorer/packages/ui-gui-nodeos/docs/pages/info-page.md

 ## Connections

-The Connections panel will indicate to users the URL of the endpoints the user is currently connected to for both `nodeos` and MongoDB running services.
+The connections panel will indicate to users the URL of the endpoints the user is currently connected to for both `nodeos` and MongoDB running services.
 The user can choose to change either of these by directly editing the fields, and then clicking the **Connect** button.
 A **Reset** button is available in cases when the user would like to revert to the default configured endpoints.

 ### Changing the Connection